Menithal/Blender-Metaverse-Addon/README.md

 # Installation Guide

 ## Simple
-Open the Github page, Go to releases and download the `metaverse_tools.zip` zip file.
+Open the Github page, go to releases and download the `metaverse_tools.zip` zip file.

 In Blender.
 Goto `User Preferences`, and `Add-ons`.
 From there `Install Add-on from File` and select the Zip file that we downloaded.